Salesforce urges EU to probe Microsoft, Linkedin antitrust issues

-Microsoft is expected to seek EU antitrust approval in the coming weeks for its largest ever deal.

-Salesforce, which lost out on the bidding for LinkedIn, urged competition authorities to go beyond a simple review, saying the deal threatens innovation and competition.
+Salesforce (CRM.N), which lost out on the bidding for LinkedIn LNKD.N, urged competition authorities to go beyond a simple review, saying the deal threatens innovation and competition.

 "By gaining ownership of LinkedIn's unique dataset of over 450 million professionals in more than 200 countries, Microsoft will be able to deny competitors access to that data, and in doing so obtain an unfair competitive advantage," Burke Norton, Salesforce's chief legal officer, said in a statement.